AnjliS/AnjliS/README.md

 Welcome to my GitHub profile!

 ### 🌟 About Me
-- 🔭 I’m currently **seeking opportunities as a Salesforce Developer**.
+- 🔭 I’m currently **working as a Salesforce Developer intern, with 6 months of experience**.

 🌟 I am an enthusiastic Salesforce Developer with proficiency in ***Salesforce Development***, ***Salesforce Administration***, ***Apex***, ***Triggers***, ***Lightning Web Components (LWC)*** on the ***Sales and Service Clouds*** of the Salesforce CRM Platform.